AnhDuc2000/test-jenkins/docs/OAuth/Confluence-OAuth-Token-Generation.md

 # OAuth
 Authentication is a key process when integrating with Confluence.
-OAuth is one of a number of authentication methods used with Jira and it is typically used for server-to-server authentication, especially for behind the firewall applications.
+OAuth is one of a number of authentication methods used with Confluence and it is typically used for server-to-server authentication, especially for behind the firewall applications.

 OAuth is an authentication protocol that allows a user (that is, resource owner) to grant a third-party application (that is, consumer/client) access to their information on another site (that is, resource).
 Confluence uses 3-legged OAuth (3LO), which means that the user is involved in the authentication process by authorizing access to their data on the resource (as opposed to 2-legged OAuth, where the user is not involved).
 For details, please see [here](https://developer.atlassian.com/server/jira/platform/oauth/).